Skip to content

 Note

-Adjust --ociRepoPrefix to your own registry setup.
+Adjust --ociRepoPrefix to match your registry setup.

 • Repository = --ociRepoPrefix + package name